-– ISO/IEC JTC1 SC 35 on user interfaces
+– ISO/IEC JTC1/SC 35 on user interfaces

+– MPAI

+– IEEE SA

 Question 26/16 – Accessibility to multimedia systems and services

 (Continuation of Question 26/16)

 1 Motivation

 The capability to handle different information media and control actions varies within wide boundaries amongst users of telecommunication and multimedia services.
 The variation may come from age-related functional limitations, disabilities, or other natural causes.
 With the ageing populations in large parts of the world, many users will have sensory and motor limitations.
 It is important to meet this wide variety in capabilities in the original design of telecommunication services and systems, so that an increasing number of users can make use of the mainstream telecommunication services.
 Legislation in many countries is also beginning to follow the trend of requiring universal design, as defined by the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), in all forms of communication services and devices, as well as Sustainable Development Goals (SDGs).